Runespear/CS5431/README.md

 The 1st filename in the array will be transferred (multiple file transfer functionality not yet done) They will already be in "send".

-If you want to test other files, place the one you want in the 1st element of the array (i.e. position 0), the available ones are:

-* "Lecture5.pdf"
-* "Opt2.pdf"
-* "cats.txt" (This one will be automatically created for you with a timestamp)
-* "data_generation_Fall16.xls"

 You should expect to see the correct file in "receive" (On the server side, or in the same place if running on localhost)